roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Use TEE SDK to develop and build Intel SGX 2.0 applications.md

 # Use TEE SDK to develop and build Intel SGX 2.0 applications

-This topic describes how to use trusted execution environment \(TEE\) SDK to develop, build, and deploy applications.
+This topic describes how to use trusted execution environment \(TEE\) SDK to develop, build, and deploy Intel Software Guard Extensions \(SGX\) 2.0 applications.
 In this topic, an application named `helloworld` is used as an example.
 This application generates messages in an enclave on a regular basis and sends the messages to an untrusted buffer.
 The messages are then sent to the terminal.

 -   [Create a managed Kubernetes cluster for confidential computing](/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md).
 -   The following environments are available for developing and compiling applications:
-    -   AliyunLinux 2.
+    -   Alibaba Cloud Linux 2
-    -   Intel SGX Driver.
+    -   Intel SGX Driver
     -   TEE SDK: a development kit provided by Alibaba Cloud to develop applications for confidential computing.
 This kit includes development models and programming interfaces that are consistent with those of Intel Linux SGX SDK.
 TEE SDK is compatible with Intel SGX SDK and Intel SGX Platform Software \(PSW\).
-    -   Architectural Enclave Service Manager \(AESM\).
+    -   Architectural Enclave Service Manager \(AESM\)

 ## How Intel SGX works